 Kevin now lives in the west end of Richmond, Virginia with his wife, Tricia, their three children, and two dogs.
 He is an active participant in his children’s activities and has a personal interest in running, fishing, bluegrass music, playing the mandolin, Virginia history, and hiking Virginia’s beautiful mountain country.
-He serves as a member of the board of trustees of Trinity United Methodist Church on Forest Avenue in Richmond, where he occasionally teaches an adult Sunday School class.
+He is a member of Trinity United Methodist Church on Forest Avenue in Richmond, where he serves on the Church's Board of Trustees.

 Leadership and the Law